Our Clean Transportation Proposal targets our fossil fuel powered transportation uses and converts them to emission-free power

 Our long-term goal is to electrify all the railroads on the West Coast and then eastward over the Rocky Mountains and to power them with pollution-free electricity from Hanford’s reactors.

 As is often the case, the US is behind the rest of the world in the utilization of railroad electrification.
 In 2006, 50% of the all the worlds rail transport was carried by electric traction.
 But we are looking ahead.
 This 2009 Federal Railroad Administration (FRA) Report (156 page pdf) analyzes electrification and its effect on the railroads’ carbon footprint.
 The report even mentions the power needed to electrify BNSF’s mainline from Chicago to Los Angles as being about 1500 MW which is about the output of one nuclear plant.
 (How about first electrifying Seattle to Los Angles and then Seattle to Chicago.)
-For you convenience, we have selected three pages pertinent to electrification from the report’s section on Future Trends in Rail Fuel Efficiency.
+For your convenience, we have selected three pages pertinent to electrification from the report’s section on Future Trends in Rail Fuel Efficiency.

 Another way we can reduce transportation fuel usage is to electrify long hall trucks.
 We can erect power wires over the left lanes of the freeways.
 Trucks will be converted to diesel-electric with the ability to run on overhead power where available.
 We will need to develop power poles that can automatically extend from the truck to connect to the overhead wires.
 It will take a combined effort of the highway departments, the power utilities, companies like Kenworth, and a bit of ingenuity, but it is more than doable.

-Electric vehicles are coming into their own with the advent of Lithium Ion batteries.
+Electric vehicles are coming into their own with the advent of Lithium-Ion batteries.
 We can encourage this acceptance of electric and hybrid vehicles by increasing the availability of charging stations and keeping the price of electricity low.
 Later, we can evaluate the feasibility of equipping electric cars with long power poles and having them hook up to the wires powering long-haul trucks.
 As an alternative, cars, electric or otherwise, could attach themselves to the back of an electric-powered truck, or a dedicated electric tug vehicle, forming a train to be towed down the freeway.
 During the tow, electrical power can be transferred from the towing vehicle through the couplings between cars to recharge the batteries of any electric cars in the train.

 The Northwest use to have an extensive aluminum refining industry, which was powered by cheap surplus hydroelectric electric power.
 With the decline in the availability of surplus electrical power, refineries moved elsewhere.
-If we can create an economical surplus of electricity again, we could redevelop the aluminum industry and possibly produce aluminum-air batteries.
+If we can create a surplus of electricity again, we could redevelop the aluminum industry and possibly produce aluminum-air batteries.
 Aluminum exists in nature as an oxide, and it takes a lot of electricity to refine it to pure aluminum.
 However, the process is reversible.
 You can take pure aluminum, combine it with oxygen from the air, and produce electricity.
 More electricity than you can get from any current electric vehicle battery.
 The catch is that you must remove the discharged battery and replace it with a new one.
 The discharged battery’s oxidized aluminum can then be returned to the refinery and recycled.
 (Researchers are working to make this process reversible in the battery but nothing is marketable yet.)

-Searching for links to information on Aluminum-Air Batteries, we discovered that last year (March 2013) a company in Israel demonstrated an Automobile powered by an aluminum air battery.
-Of course the numerous links to their news article are full of ads, but Phinergy’s Website just promotes their product announcement.
+Searching for links to information on Aluminum-Air Batteries, we discovered that last year (March 2013) a company in Israel demonstrated an Automobile powered by an aluminum-air battery.
+Of course, the numerous links to their news article are full of ads, but Phinergy’s Website just promotes their product announcement.
 We are not in the product endorsement business but check them out.
 Phinergy is the type of energy start up company we should be promoting here!)

-The July 21 copy of The Tacoma New Tribune almost brought me to tears.
+The July 21, 2015, copy of The Tacoma New Tribune almost brought me to tears.
 The “Today In History” column noted that the first nuclear powered merchant ship, the N.S.
-Savannah, was christened July 21, 1959, by US First Lady Mamie Eisenhower.
+Savannah was christened July 21, 1959, by US First Lady Mamie Eisenhower.
 That is the year I graduated from West Seattle High School and I was proud of my country’s launching of this ship to demonstrate peaceful uses for nuclear energy.
 Now it is almost 56 years later and the United States does not have one non-military nuclear powered ship.
 I am disappointed with my country.
 I hope that I will be able to see the United States crawl out of this creative quagmire before I am decommissioned.
 The above link to is to Wikipedia’s entry on the Savannah.
 This link is to a conservationist site for the N.S.
 Savannah.
 It is great to see that some people care enough to maintain this positive example of our peaceful use of nuclear energy.

 How about converting our ferries to nuclear power?
 We already have nuclear powered Navy vessels in Puget Sound.
 The manufactures of naval power units would be delighted to have a new customer and the Puget Sound Naval Shipyard could convert the ferries and maintain their nuclear power plants.